-Cinematographer Toby Oliver, ACS discusses his work in the horror hit Get Out (2017), in which a young African-American man meets his Caucasian girlfriend’s family for the first time at their estate.
-The story quickly and wryly descends as he discovers that many local black residents have gone missing.
+Cinematographer Toby Oliver, ACS discusses his work in the horror hit Get Out (2017), in which a young African-American man meets his Caucasian girlfriend’s family for the first time at their country estate.
+The story quickly and wryly descends into suspense as he discovers that many local black residents have gone missing.

 About the Project